 Home Wi-Fi security checklist

-Wi-Fi Security Checklist: 25 Steps to Lock Down Your Home Network
+Wi‑Fi Security Checklist (2026): 25 Steps to Lock Down Home & Public Wi‑Fi

 Updated:

 New to this topic?
-First read the deep-dive Wi-Fi security guide, then follow this checklist.
+First read the deep‑dive Wi‑Fi security guide, then follow this checklist.
 When you’re done, run a quick VPN speed test and a DNS/IPv6 leak test to verify your setup.
+If you often work from cafés or airports, see VPN for public Wi‑Fi and the basics in VPN protocols.

 Quick wins (5–10 minutes)